VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecently}, visual-language tasks which require jointly reasoning over both vision and natural language modalities have attracted great interest in the multimedia community.
+Recently, visual-language tasks which require joint reasoning over both vision and natural language modalities have attracted great interest in the multimedia community.
 Matching multimodal inputs is one of the most fundamental abilities that can facilitate many high-level visual-language tasks.
-Considering different granularities of matching, there are two types of tasks: 1) \textbf{Instance-level matching}, where each text query refers to one targeted instance (referent) in the image and is explicitly grounded to one image region, \eg, the Referring Expression Grounding (REG) task~\cite{yu2018mattnet,liu2019learning,liu2019improving}.
-2) \textbf{Image-level matching}, where text queries describe the whole image and are matched with images holistically, \eg, the Image-Text Matching (ITM) task~\cite{lee2018stacked,chen2020imram,liu2020graph}.
-Both two types of tasks are important for many downstream applications such as bidirectional cross-modal retrieval~\cite{feng2014cross}, visual question answering~\cite{antol2015vqa}, visual navigation~\cite{chen2019touchdown} and autonomous driving~\cite{kim2019grounding}.
+Considering different granularities of matching, there are two types of tasks: 1) \textbf{Instance-level matching}, where each text query refers to one targeted instance (referent) in the image and is explicitly grounded to one image region, \eg, referring expression grounding (REG)~\cite{yu2018mattnet,liu2019learning,liu2019improving} or phrase grounding (PG)~\cite{yu2018rethinking}.
+2) \textbf{Image-level matching}, where text queries describe the whole image and are matched with images holistically, \eg, image-text matching (ITM)~\cite{lee2018stacked,chen2020imram,liu2020graph}.
+Both two types of visual-language matching tasks are important for many downstream applications such as bidirectional cross-modal retrieval~\cite{feng2014cross}, visual question answering~\cite{antol2015vqa}, visual navigation~\cite{chen2019touchdown} and autonomous driving~\cite{kim2019grounding}.

 The vast majority of state-of-the-art visual-language matching methods are in a two-stage manner.
-At the first stage, a pretrained object detector is used to extract region proposals from images.
-At the second stage, these proposals are either treated as candidate bounding boxes (bboxes) to be selected from as in REG, or regraded as a bottom-up attention mechanism~\cite{anderson2018bottom} as in ITM.
+In the first stage, a pretrained object detector is used to extract region proposals from images.
+At the second stage, these proposals are either treated as candidate bounding boxes (bboxes) to be selected from as in instance-level matching (\eg, REG or PG), or regraded as a bottom-up attention mechanism~\cite{anderson2018bottom} as in image-level matching (\eg, ITM).